Which USB Port Is Best for Your Webcam?

 To maximize webcam performance and protect your ports, keep these tips in mind:

-2. Optimize Cable Length: Consider active USB extensions to prevent signal loss for setups requiring longer cables.
+2. Optimize Cable Length: Consider using active USB extensions to prevent signal loss in setups that require longer cables.

 3. Stable Power Supply: USB 3.0 and USB-C often provide more consistent power, reducing connection issues.